 What is special about trehalose, that its protective effects seem to be significantly better than other similar sugars such as sucrose and raffinose?
 Why are disaccharides better than monosaccharides?
-It is important to note the different physical properties of the various sugars before appealing to specific solute-membrane interactions.
+It is worth noting the different physical properties of the various sugars before appealing to specific solute-membrane interactions.
 First, at any particular concentration, trehalose has a higher glass transition temperature than most other sugars.
-Second, highly concentrated trehalose is less prone to crystallisation than many other sugars.
-Sucrose on the other hand crystalises readily at high concentrations, although small amounts of raffinose reduce the tendency of sucrose to crystalise (Koster, 1991), so sucrose:raffinose mixtures avoid crystallization and can vitrify.
+Second, highly concentrated trehalose is less prone to crystallization than many other sugars.
+Sucrose, on the other hand, crystallizes readily at high concentrations, although small amounts of raffinose reduce the tendency of sucrose to crystallize (e.g., 67, 33), so sucrose:raffinose mixtures avoid crystallization and can vitrify.
 The accumulation of small quantities of raffinose in some tolerant species allows sucrose (rather than trehalose) to play the role of vitrifier.
-It is possible that the most important reasons trehalose is considered to be a better protectant at low hydrations is because it does not crystalise readily, and because it has a high glass transition temperature.
-Koster and co-workers (Sommervold et al., 1995; Koster et al., 1996) showed that the ability of samples to vitrify is important in reducing the incidence of solute crystallization during storage.
-Other biologically important properties of trehalose-its low reactivity and reducing power and its high stability-are cited by Ring and Danks (1998).
-Levine and Slade (1992) have written extensively on the non-specific effects of trehalose in dehydrated systems.
+It is possible that the most important reason trehalose is considered a better protectant at low hydrations is it does not crystallize readily and it has a high glass transition temperature.
+Koster and coworkers (68, 37) showed that the ability of samples to vitrify is important in reducing the incidence of solute crystallization during storage.
+Other biologically important properties of trehalose-its low reactivity and reducing power and its high stability-are cited by Ring and Danks (62).
+Levine and Slade (43) have written extensively on the nonspecific effects of trehalose in dehydrated systems.